-- After the Solve and save activity, students are shown an image of an object that they need to find in the comic in the Time travel mission pages.
+- Hidden in one of the comic boxes 3-7 is a object that doesn't fit.
 The object will be something that has nothing to do with the content of the comic and will look very out of place.
 Students will have to look carefully to find it because it has been carefully hidden so Obsidian can't find it! - If students have difficulty finding the object you could start limiting the number of frames they have to look in by telling them where it isn't. - Although students might find it easier to look at the pages in their Student's book to find the object, they should also complete the exercise on the digital platform.
 This will unlock the object in their Time travel mission control.